Loreb92/course-project-stat-methods/README.md

-# course-project-stat-methods
+# course-project-collaboration-network-gender
-This repository contains the scripts used for the final project of the course Statistical Methods in Network Science.
+This repository contains the code used for the final projects of Social Networks 1 and Statistical Methods in Network Science